Veterans' Independence Programme

 ACC navigation services(external link)

-You can ask someone you trust to help you complete this form.
+You can ask someone you trust to help you complete a form.
 This might be whānau or family, or someone from your local RSA.

 How long will it take for services to begin

-It may take 3 to 5 months before the services begin.
+If your service-related condition is accepted, it may take 3 to 5 months before VIP services begin.

 This is because VIP services are not critical to the health of clients and don't include any treatment or medical services.
 These services are designed to support the day-to-day lives of clients in their own homes.